berlinelucien/Name-FoodFav/README.md

 These samples are for the [TNT Curriculum](https://github.com/tnt-summer-academy/Curriculum).
 Some are used in projects and others are for reference.

-# Contributing To This Repo
+# Contributing to This Repo

 This project welcomes contributions and suggestions.
 Before you make a contribution, check out the [contribution guide in CONTRIBUTING.md](https://github.com/tnt-summer-academy/Samples/blob/main/CONTRIBUTING.md) for best practices.